kathkirch/leaflet2fhir/README.md

 A curated artifact set for mapping Austrian medicinal leaflets to FHIR R5.

 Overview
-This repository accompanies "INTEGRATING MEDICATION LEAFLETS UTILIZING FHIR AND AN LLM-BASED QUESTION-ANSWER PIPELINE IN A MOBILE APPLICATION" (2025) and distributes the research-facing assets that underpin the leaflet-to-FHIR pipeline while intentionally withholding the production ingestion stack, orchestration services, and mobile application used in deployment.
+This repository accompanies "INTEGRATING MEDICATION LEAFLETS UTILIZING FHIR AND AN LLM-BASED QUESTION-ANSWER PIPELINE IN A MOBILE APPLICATION" (2025).
 You will find FSH definitions, IG configuration, prompt question sets, sample extractions, and evaluation notebooks.
-Proprietary backend code, security-hardened infrastructure, and commercialization components remain private to protect IP and mitigate supply-chain risk.

 ### Repo Map
 ```text